 - Lectures typically delivered to the entire class as a group.
 In lectures you will not just listen though, as most lectures involve questions posed to the class and breaks for small-group exercises or discussions to reenforce the recently covered lecture material. - Laboratory activities typically in groups of 4-8 students, to conduct experiments in our world-leading research laboratories.
 The experiments will complement and build on what you have learned in lectures and tutorials. - Tutorials these sessions often involve solving problems that apply the knowledge from lectures, with the assistance of graduate teaching assistants (GTAs), who are PhD students or final year undergraduate teaching assistants (UTAs) in the Department.
 In some modules you will be assigned a GTA per group of 8-10 students, whereas in others you will ask questions of a team of GTAs. - Presentations you will have the opportunity to give a number of presentations in each year of the programme, both individually and as part of a group.
 For example, each of the first three years of our programme involves design projects, which require daily or weekly presentations to 'clients' and typically a major presentation of the final design at the end.
-In the final year, you will do an individual research project and present your research to your peers and the academic staff in a research conference. - Site visits and field trips (e.g. Surveying as part of Professional Engineering and Practice in Year 1, Constructionarium as part of Civil Engineering Design II in Year 2, and the Geology Field Trip as part of Soil Mechanics and Engineering Geology in Year 2- you will not be based solely on the South Kensington campus, but will also be given the opportunity to travel for site visits and field trips throughout the programme.

-These provide invaluable opportunities to learn about what works (and what does not) 'at scale', putting your theoretical knowledge into practice in real conditions.

-- Group exercises and design projects civil engineers rarely work in isolation, so a major part of our programme is group working on pieces of coursework and design projects.
+In the final year, you will do an individual research project and present your research to your peers and the academic staff in a research conference.

+- Site visits and field trips (e.g. Surveying as part of Professional Engineering and Practice in Year 1, Constructionarium as part of Civil Engineering Design II in Year 2, and the Geology Field Trip as part of Soil Mechanics and Engineering Geology in Year 2) - you will not be based solely on the South Kensington campus, but will also be given the opportunity to travel for site visits and field trips throughout the programme.
+These provide invaluable opportunities to learn about what works (and what does not) 'at scale', putting your theoretical knowledge into practice in real conditions. - Group exercises and design projects civil engineers rarely work in isolation, so a major part of our programme is group working on pieces of coursework and design projects.
 This will provide you with opportunities to work with students from a range of backgrounds and to develop your skills in team-working and leadership which will be valuable in the work place upon graduation. - Online exercises in some modules you will have the opportunity to test your knowledge through short online exercises and quizzes, some for credit and others just for practice.
-These can be done on your own time and are useful to complement the knowledge gained in class, test your understanding, and help with revision for exams. - Individual research project Imperial is a world-leading research institution and our Department is a world-leading civil engineering research department, so in your final year you will have the opportunity to take advantage of this, by working for two terms on a research project of your choosing, supervised by one or more members of our academic staff.
+These can be done on your own time and are useful to complement the knowledge gained in class, test your understanding, and help with revision for exams. - Individual research project in your final term you will be able to a research project on a topic of your choosing, supervised by one or more members of our academic staff at the partner institution that you are visiting.
 This will allow you to delve deeply into a technical subject that interests you, be exposed to the state-of-the-art knowledge in the field, and develop your analytical and communication skills to express your findings clearly. - Personal tutorials you will be assigned an academic member of staff who will serve as your personal tutor throughout your four years on the programme.
 Their role is not to be academic tutors, but rather to provide useful guidance in case you require pastoral support and to discuss your extracurricular achievements with you.
 Personal tutors often serve as useful referees for job applications at the conclusion of your degree.